UK Car Tax Rates by CO2 Emissions

 Diesel First Year Rates

-A diesel meeting the RDE2 (Real Driving Emissions 2) standard is treated the same as a petrol vehicle.
+A diesel that meets the RDE2 standard is treated the same as a petrol vehicle and pays the left-hand rate.
 Most diesel cars sold from 2020 onwards meet this standard.
 Check your V5C or the manufacturer to confirm.

 From year 2 onwards, diesel and petrol vehicles pay the same flat £200 standard rate.
 The diesel premium only applies in year 1.